Leica TL vs Sony A6000

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica TL and Sony Alpha A6000 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the TL and the A6000 have been discontinued, but can regularly be found used on eBay.
+Both the TL and the A6000 have been discontinued, but can regularly be found used on ebay.
 The A6000 was replaced by the Sony A6300, while the TL was followed by the Leica TL2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.
+Further information on the features and operation of the TL and A6000 can be found, respectively, in the Leica TL Manual (free pdf) or the online Sony A6000 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Leica TL and the Sony A6000?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.